glitchOn/EDA_FlightData/README.md

 # Flight Delay EDA (Julia)

 Exploratory data analysis of 2024 US flight delays using Julia.
 Designed as a reproducible, scripted pipeline with an interactive notebook companion.
-This version ships with a **small sample** of the data for quick grading/runs; the full raw/cleaned datasets (>1 GB) are intentionally excluded from Git history.
+The repo now includes both the **small sample** and the **full raw/cleaned datasets** via Git LFS.

 ## Executive summary (fill in from your run)
 - On-time vs delayed share and typical delay range.